 I know what you’re thinking – even a crappy beer is better than no beer.
 That’s partly true because this does exist:

-In case you missed it, that’s beer.
-If you haven’t seen that particular version and you’re over 36, you probably remember the same thing only in a yellow can.
-As generic as it is, I have to admit that whoever made and canned this stuff in the same basement they watch porn in got kind of wild with it at one point and made this:
+That’s beer.
+If you haven’t seen that particular version and you’re over 45, you probably remember the same thing only in a yellow can.
+As generic as it is, I have to admit that whoever made and canned this stuff in their basement got kind of wild with it at one point and made this:

-Here’s the thing about beer – depending on the day, it rivals titties as the thing I most want in my face.
-Just by looking at that can I can tell that the stuff inside is disgusting.
-The difference between ugly titties stuck to my face and a bad beer stuck to my mouth is that when I turn the lights off the tits are more attractive and the beer still tastes like something I wouldn’t wash my balls in with a doctor’s prescription.
+Here’s the thing about beer – depending on the day, it rivals boobs as the thing I most want in my face.
+Just by looking at that can I can tell that the stuff inside is disgusting, amazing and followed up by a hint of confusing.

 There’s a certain buoyancy in rip-off products that I’m willing to accept and this isn’t it.
 My beer is as important to me as my unwillingness to accept that I probably won’t die in a movie explosion.
 I will however, admit that crappy beer and “near-beer” have some pretty funny facets.
 Take this commercial for Rainier Beer: